zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <h3 style="margin-bottom:-8px;padding-top:20px;">News</h3> <br>

 <li>
-06.2026: I was awarded the Lee Kong Chian Fellowship for the second time.
+08.2026:  I will serve as Area Chair for ICLR'27.
 </li>

 <li>
-06.2026:  I will serve as Area Chair for AAAI'27.
+07.2026: I was awarded the Lee Kong Chian Fellowship for the second time.
 </li>

 <li>
-06.2026:  I will serve as Area Chair for AAAI'27.
+07.2026:  I will serve as Area Chair for AAAI'27.
 </li>

 <li>